ubccr/xdmod-supremm/docs/supremm-install-overview.md

 The SUPReMM software has been tested with MongoDB version 3.4.15.
 We expect that the software is compatible with any supported release version of MongoDB.

-The summarization software should be compatible with the 4.x releases of PCP.
+The summarization software is tested against the PCP versions shipped with Centos 7.6 and Centos 7.7.
+The software should be compatible with the 5.x releases of PCP.
 However the XDMoD team have not tested this configuration and will not be able to provide support for it.